ChrisDuffley/stationPlaylist/readme.md

 * Switching to SPL Studio window from any program.
 * SPL Controller layer.
 * SPL Assistant layer from SPL Studio.
+* Announce time including seconds from SPL Studio.

 Note: Input Gestures dialog is available in 2013.3 or later.

-## Additional commands when using Sam encoder
+## Additional commands when using Sam or SPL encoders

-The following commands are available when using Sam encoder:
+The following commands are available when using Sam or SPL encoders:

 * F9: connect to a streaming server.
-* F10: Disconnect from the streaming server.
+* F10 (SAM encoder only): Disconnect from the streaming server.
 * F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.
 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * F12: Opens a dialog to enter custom label for the selected encoder or stream.